IQ404/study-notes/README.md

 ### TODOs

 - Integrate CSC8502 into this note
-- Current GLSL stuffs is kinda separated from the OpenGl stuffs, merge them together.
+- The current GLSL stuffs are kinda separated from the OpenGl stuffs, merge them together.

 ## Related Projects